-Once the legal team presents its list of safe matches, the Surrogate Advisors and Program Coordinators and Managers review the list together to find the best personality fits, since we want this to be a comfortable relationship throughout the entirety of the journey.
+At Circle, your Matching Team (which includes a lawyer) reviews the list to find the best personality fits, since we want this to be a comfortable relationship throughout the entirety of the journey.
 Circle Surrogacy will also use the information gathered from individual phone calls or in-person meetings with both surrogates and intended parents early in process to determine good personality fits.
 We also look at IPs' and surrogates' expectations and hopes for the journey including the number of embryos to transfer and communication styles.

 3. Expectations Surrounding Termination and Selective Reduction

 As an intended parent or surrogate, you will be asked about your views on termination of a pregnancy.
 This is a standard question asked early in the process.
 Parents and surrogates must share similar views on this topic in order for a match to be considered.
 We want to ensure that the views of the surrogate and the views of the intended parents align in the event a situation arises where a reduction or termination is considered.
 In our experience, many intended parents prefer the option to make the choice of termination.